bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

     5. Revising Requirements & UML design related to User-Lecture interactions
     6. Writing System Manual for Mobile.
     7. Learning flutter, flutter testing.
+- **Ecenur Sezer:**
+    1. Implementing the login endpoint
+    2. Implementing the verify email endpoint
+    3. Testing and documenting both endpoints
+    4. Implementing unit tests for both endpoints
+    5. Reviewing all works done by backend teammates
+    6. Doing research on technologies needed to use on backend development
 - **Bahrican Yeşil:**
     1. Building the main structure of the Flutter project
     2. Implementing core managers: network, navigation, and local storage managers